arvigeus/AZ-204/Exercises/Create Blob storage resources by using the .NET client library/README.md

 ## Clean up other resources

 The app deleted the resources it created.
-You can delete all of the resources created for this exercise by using the command below.
-You will need to confirm that you want to delete the resources.
+You can delete all of the resources created for this exercise by using the following command.
+You need to confirm that you want to delete the resources.

 ```sh
 az group delete --name az204-blob-rg --no-wait